mikeroyal/Self-Hosting-Guide/README.md

 [SRS](https://github.com/ossrs/srs) is a simple, high efficiency and realtime video server, supports RTMP, WebRTC, HLS, HTTP-FLV, SRT and GB28181.

+[obsws-python](https://github.com/aatikturk/obsws-python) is a Python SDK for OBS Studio WebSocket v5.0.

 **Video/Audio Standards**

 [AAC(Advanced Audio Coding)](https://mpeg.chiariglione.org/) is an audio coding standard for lossy digital audio compression.
 It's endorsed by ISO and IEC as MPEG-2 and MPEG-4 standards for video streams.